jerryboy1031/dart_basic_learning/Keywords.markdown

 ## 6. Getters & setters
-Using to access and modify the values of private instance variables (fields) of a class Getters `get`: retrieve the value of a private instance variable Setters `set`: modify the value of a private instance variable
+Using to access and modify the values of private instance variables (fields) of a class

+Both are defined in the class's definition (not in main):
+- Getters `get`: retrieve the value of a private instance variable
+- Setters `set`: modify the value of a private instance variable
 ```diff
 @@ Getters & setters example @@
 ```